 Home Practice, Projects & ((( Due Dates )))

-- Part 1 : Each class you will receive a new mysteria medica herb to help develop deep relationships with one plant at a time.
-For the first two weeks you are encouraged to take the plant often (in varying doses depending on the suggested range provided on the bottle), to meditate with 1-5 drops regularly, and record your observations and impressions.
+Part 1 : Each class you will receive a new mysteria medica herb to help develop deep relationships with one plant at a time.
+For the first two weeks you are encouraged to take the plant often, to meditate with 1-5 drops regularly, and record your observations and impressions.
 At the following class we’ll share our findings and reveal the identity of the plant.

 Indigenous Service Project